-Dirty house gutters are a breeding ground for disease carrying pest, such as mosquitoes.
-They attract bees, hornets and other hard to remove aggressive pests.
+Dirty house gutters are a breeding ground for disease-carrying pests, such as mosquitoes.
+They attract bees, hornets and other hard-to-remove aggressive pests.
 They are inviting to nesting animals which in turn clogs gutters.
 Clogged gutters can lead to roof damage, gutter damage, landscape erosion and foundation damage.

 1) Remove The “Mosquitoes Welcome” Sign

 Remove leaves, debris and other items blocking downspouts.
 Even partially clogged downspouts can create standing water in your house gutters.
 Mosquitoes can be problematic on their own.
 Any source of standing water is an open invitation for these disease-carrying pests.

 Clean any leaves and twigs out of your gutter.
 Birds love confined, safe spaces for nesting.
 Having an arsenal of nesting material in your spouting is a siren’s song to local birds.
 And once they’ve discovered how cozy your gutters you’ll have a sparrow or two as an uninvited house guest.
 First, get the twigs and leaves out of your gutters.
 Then put up a birdhouse that Tweetie can proudly call home.